 - Buy a canvas that comes with a stitch guide.
 A stitch guide is an instruction booklet for a specific canvas.
 Experienced needle pointers will decide which stitches and threads they would put on a canvas, stitch it up, create instructions, and sell it alongside the canvas.
 Not all canvases have stitch guides but quite a few do.
 Sometimes the stitch guide is included with the canvas, sometimes you have to purchase it separately.

-We got pretty specific for just an overview.
-I’ll be exploring a lot more as we continue the series.
 If there is something about needlepoint that is keeping you from trying it or if you have any specific questions - I would love to hear from you!